 He was no longer the son of a rich family who had everything.
 He became one with those who suffered, whether because they were poor, came from another country looking for work or did not have white skin.

 Because of this Bobby Kennedy was one of the few political figures who could cut across the divisions of an increasingly divided country: young and old, rich and poor, black and white.
-He was one of the few who seemed to understand both blacks and whites.
+He was one of the few public figures who seemed to understand both blacks and whites.

 His view of America was neither that of Adam Smith nor Karl Marx.
 He said the wealth of the country: